Menu

 PLOT

-Bill chuckles away merrily at an old silent movie on television, but Tim is totally bored and unimpressed by it.
-Bill remarks that the movie industry should still make films like that and Graeme unveils his all-new pocket movie camera (a full sized camera that only fits in the huge pocket of Graeme's special trousers!) but all of the British movie studios are being closed down.
-There is an ad in the paper for the sale of Pine Tree studio on a 99-year lease for just 25 pounds, so the Goodies don their long noses and huge cigars and become film producers in a bid to revitalise the motion picture industry.
+Bill chuckles away merrily at an old silent movie on TV ("This pie could be one in the eye for Luckless Larry"), but Tim, who is sitting next to him, is totally bored and unimpressed by it.
+Bill remarks that the movie industry "should still make films like that" as Graeme unveils his all-new pocket movie camera (a full-sized camera on a tripod that squashes in the huge pocket of Graeme's special trousers!) but all of the British movie studios are being closed down.
+Tim reads out an ad in the paper for the sale of Pine Tree studio on a 99-year lease for just "25 quid", so in a Pathe News report, the Goodies don long noses ("Cop a load of this hooter, Grandma!") and huge cigars (as a send-up of TV and film mogul Lew Grade) and ride away on the trandem to become film producers in a bid to revitalise the motion picture industry.

-Despite this, Tim re-enters the studio to make a Roman epic only to find Bill already in there painting everything black and white in preparation for his silent classic.
-Bill has no lines to learn for his film (although he needs to control his bodily noises!), so he manages to mess Tim up by calling him Sambo instead of Samson.
-However both of them are soon in strife when Graeme the wild west gunslinger turns up and declares that the studio ain't big enough for the three of them.
-Tim's request that their efforts be combined to produce his epic falls on deaf ears (although Bill's 'My Silent Classic' placard is heard loud and clear!) so they each attempt to produce their own films, but keep getting in each other's way.
+Despite this promise, Tim re-enters the studio to make a Roman epic only to find Bill already in there painting all of the furniture black and white in preparation for his silent classic.
+An annoyed Tim tells Bill to "buzz off and learn your lines", but Bill has no such requirements for his film (though he needs to control his bodily noises – "Imagine.
+'Enter our hero.
+Burp!
+Beg your pardon?'
+It just wouldn't do, would it?!"), so he manages to mess Tim up by calling him "Sambo" instead of Samson, which Tim repeats inadvertantly when he rehearses his script, much to his frustration.
+However both Tim and Bill are soon in strife when Graeme the wild west gunslinger turns up and declares that "this place ain't big enough for the three of us.
+I want you on the first stage out of Pinetree!"
+Tim's request that their "efforts be combined to make my epic" falls on deaf ears as he and Graeme argue over the merits of making an epic or a western (until Bill holds up a 'My Silent Classic' placard, to which the other cover their ears and yell at him to "Shut up!"); therefore they each attempt to produce their own films only to frequently get in each other's way.

-Graeme's high noon shootout is interrupted by Tim's Roman soldiers, with Samson and Delilah being invaded in turn by the Keystone Cops, and the inevitable collision of camera crews sees equipment and films being strewn about everywhere.
-Graeme's posse and Tim's army fire shots at each other and Bill's Keystone Cops arm themselves with custard pies.
-After he survives an epic encounter with Moses and the Ten Commandments, Bill releases Charlie Chaplin, Buster Keaton and Laurel & Hardy from the archives, who annoy hell out of Graeme before they disappear again.
-The three Goodies argue as a barn wall collapses around them, while Buster Keaton comes along and takes notes afterwards, and Graeme decides to summon up reinforcements.
+Graeme's high noon shootout is firstly interrupted by Tim's Roman Centurions and then by Tim himself (in a vigourous wrestle with a lion, which draws a volley of gunfire from an irate Graeme and his sparring partner), with Samson and Delilah being invaded in turn by Bill and then his accomplices, the Keystone Kops.
+Graeme also fires his pistol repeatedly at Bill and the inevitable collision of camera crews sees equipment and films being strewn about everywhere as they argue and fight with each other.
+Graeme's posse and Tim's army fire shots at each other, while Bill's Keystone Kops arm themselves with custard pies for the inevitable confrontation.
+After he survives an epic encounter with Moses and the Ten Commandments, Bill releases Charlie Chaplin, Buster Keaton and Laurel & Hardy from the archives, who annoy Graeme with great style before they disappear again.
+The three Goodies come together and argue as a barn wall collapses around them (with Buster Keaton coming along and taking notes afterwards) and Graeme decides to summon up his reinforcements.
 The Indians ride in over one hill, the cavalry appear over another and the most fearsome threat of all comes over the third hill - Julie Andrews and kids singing 'The Sound Of Music'!

-An Indian's arrow in her chest promptly polishes Julie off, as the Von Trapp kids shrug their shoulders and casually walk away, but an epic chase scene between the Goodies takes place throughout several film screens and rows of seating.
-Bill sends a truck crashing through the screen at Graeme, while Tim scares away the Frankenstein monster.
-They belt each other up with giant letters from 'The End' credit and are eventually carried skywards into the sunset, as they hang onto another 'The End' credit which has risen from the bottom of the screen.
+An Indian's arrow in her chest from long range promptly polishes Julie off (as the Von Trapp kids merely shrug their shoulders and casually walk away) but an epic chase scene between the Goodies takes place throughout several film screens and rows of seating.
+Bill sends a truck crashing through the screen at Graeme, while Tim scares away the Frankenstein monster and a giant Bill reaches out of the screen to pick Tim up with an evil cackle and drop him from a great height.
+The Goodies come together again and belt each other up with giant letters from 'The End' credit and are eventually carried skywards into the sunset, as they hang onto another 'The End' credit which has risen from the bottom of the screen.

 CLASSIC QUOTES